Medical Radiation Sciences FAQ

 Although this is possible in principle, it is not the best route of entry.
 In the first year of the program, 9 courses (27 units) are required.
 It is highly unlikely, therefore, that someone pursuing the first year of another program would have the right preparation to enter the second year of the MRSc program directly.
 Admission to the MRSc program is limited; therefore, it is possible that someone, who was otherwise qualified to enter the second year of the MRSc program, may not be admitted if there are no spaces available.

-What are the two Specializations?
+What are the three Specializations?

 Beginning in Level II, students will pursue one of the following specializations:

-The program is structured so that the two specializations are parallel paths of education.
+The program is structured so that the specializations are parallel paths of education.
 They have the same number of academic units and quantity of clinical education, and share many courses.

 What are the differences between the Specializations?